flutils/frontline-registry-cleaner/README.md

 The product works inasmuch the same way as other PC Optimization tools - checking your system for pre-defined criteria & prompting you to "fix" the inconsistencies.
 The difference lies in *how* it does this.

+Current PC Optimization software has a major drawback, in that it *only* works on the system level.
+This means that it is pre-programmed to identify *specific* elements of the OS

+With [FLCleaner 3.0][flcleaner.com], you're now able to monitor, manage and optimize these resources from a single location.

 ---

-## Open Source ##
+## 👓 Open Source 👓 ##

 **But WAIT!** <br />
 Is this a **SCAM?** Why are you *giving away* the source?

-Committing to open source was a major decision for us.
+Committing to open source was a major decision.

-Whilst it would have been beneficial to keep the product secret, we felt the benefits outweighed the pitfalls.
-Specifically, the loss of revenue and increased competition  could be justified with the community value add of a vibrant open source offering:
+Whilst it would have been logical to keep the product secret, we felt the benefits outweighed the pitfalls.
+Any loss of revenue and increased competition  could be justified with the community value add of a vibrant open source offering:

 1. **Boxed Software** <br/> We're entering a new era of computing where accessibility is no longer the biggest challenge.
 Boxed software, remaining important, will do so for different reasons.